diodechain/website/_posts/2019-10-03-Diode-Frequently-Asked-Questions.md

 *   Uncensorable websites that live in the Diode Network and are always reachable from everywhere.
 *   Decentralized Friend to Friend File sharing services
 *   Secure Network bridges and Blockchain controlled VPN, ([Blockchain Defined Networks BDN](https://diode.io/distributed-infrastructure/from-software-defined-networking-to-blockchain-defined-networking-19142/))

+### There are several existing tools already pretty available to developers, helping them achieve the task of “demoing websites without deploying,” is it really necessary to do it with blockchain technology?

+It is certainly not necessary, but there are advantages that we think will make this specific use case more attractive than the ones on the market today.
+Three of the immediate feature adds vs. other solutions are: you can publish content to a globally unique “domain” name of your choice, it's free, and if you want to limit access to just a few viewers, you can do that regardless of the IP they are on.

+Because the tech is fully decentralized, it also has benefits for privacy.
+If a person wanted to publish a website - as a dev tool for localhost development, or as a long term site - they can do so with the only information about the website (other than its content) being the Diode address (just like an ETH public address).
+No ICANN registration, personal details, etc….
+The fact that Web3/decentralized tech can stand toe-to-toe now with centralized tech in this, and other use cases, is a first.
+We wanted to prove this, and doing this as a proof-of-concept was so simple!
+The barrier to creating decentralized apps of this type is lower (in many ways) than centralized methods, and we believe will be much cheaper over time.

+### How would you persuade software engineers and business leaders to assess the potential of Diode blockchain for their businesses?

+The persuasion of software engineers and business leaders will be a road we have to travel.
+The word “blockchain”, frankly speaking, scares some people from industry.
+However, there are a growing number of developers who are not blockchain developers, but who are interested in blockchain.
+Because we can support the tech these people are used to working with blockchain, we believe these people will be early adopters and be one of the paths to mainstream adoption.
+We're very excited about bringing the blockchain and non-blockchain development worlds together - we have a way to go in terms of UX, but the fundamentals are there and will get stronger over time.

 ### What are some of the possible applications for small-scale agriculture projects?